pascalwasser/DlogBasis/README.md

 ****************************************************************
+CONTENT:
+- DlogBasis.wl: Mathematica Package for the computation of leading singularities and the classification of dlog integrals.
+- DlogBasis_Examples.nb: Mathematica Notebook illustrating
+the usage of the package with several examples.

+AUTHOR:
 Pascal Wasser (2020)

-DlogBasis.wl

-Mathematica Package for the computation of leading singularities and the classification of dlog integrals

 USAGE:
 To use the pacakge an installed version of Wolfram Mathematica